Departments And Divisions

 - Department of Ophthalmology

-- Associate Professor of Ophthalmic Sciences (in Ophthalmology & Pathology & Cell Biology)
+- Associate Professor of Ophthalmic Science (in Ophthalmology and in Pathology and Cell Biology)

 - BS, Physics, Beijing University (China)